chrisstang/solar-system/README.md

 [^1]: It will return the latest calculated PI value from the server.
 [^2]: If query digits are larger than the value from the server, calculate, save and return the latest calculated PI value from the server.
 [^3]: Post body with {digit: `Number`}, save and return the latest calculated PI value from the server.

+## Area of Improvement
+1. Able to select an option to view a true time scaled solar system, based on variable to change the speed of the velocity.
+2. Implement a Redis as a cache layer to return the PI value response faster, so its able to instantly response to the interface even the submitted digits are large.